jayzone91/init.lua/ReadMe.md

 # Custom Settings in Powershell:

-Appearance General:

-- Use Acrylic material in the tab row
+Use Settings.json in PowerShell folder.

-Apperance PowerShell

-- Colorscheme Solarized Dark
-- Font: Hack Nerd Font Mono
-- Transparency: 85%
-- Acrylic material

 # Install oh my posh